Traditional Smokehouse Sutherlands of Portsoy Awarded £37K for Re-Development

 01 Jun 2021

-Director of Gourmets Choice said:
+A Director of Sutherlands of Portsoy said:

-‘The past 12 months has been challenging for all of us, we were almost faced with total closure, but with the support from Business Loans Scotland we have been able to continue our plans towards the redevelopment, thus giving security to the staff and a future to look forward to.’
+"The past 12 months has been challenging for all of us, we were almost faced with total closure, but with the support from Business Loans Scotland we have been able to continue our plans towards the redevelopment, thus giving security to the staff and a future to look forward to."

 Upon releasing the funding to Sutherlands of Portsoy, Andrew Dickson, Fund Manager for Business Loans Scotland said:

-“As producers of the award winning smoked salmon based in Portsoy the business was severely impacted by both Brexit and the Coronavirus pandemic and did not have its challenges to seek.
+“As producers of award winning smoked salmon based in Portsoy the business was severely impacted by both Brexit and the Coronavirus pandemic and did not have its challenges to seek.